mrshll1001/thesis/notes/methodology_notes.md

 This section explains the research's specific methods for orienting to, collecting, and analysing data.

 #### Fieldwork methods
++ schmidt; mutual projection of order is accomplished through a myriad of cooperative activities and articulated and through explicitly "escamotating" the detailed accomplishment of these activities through ordered practices in the telling.
+The same is true of transparency and reporting??
++ Similarly, the notion of ‘shared knowledge,’ which spontaneously crops up in CSCW contexts, ignores the work required to make knowledge ‘shared’ << QUOTE from schmidt

 #### Design methods

 #### Interactions, Work, and Labour: Analytical frameworks
++ if social order is produced in the setting then understanding and  supporting worker control of the "means of production of social order" is appropriate from a work studies
++ Schmidt also makes note of the value of Marxian analysis of "thought "forms in determining the validity of uncovering social practices

 Personal Reflections and Reflexivity